anoma/nspec/docs/arch/node/engines/executor_config.juvix.md

     : ID of the worker engine to notify on completion

     `issuer`
-    : ID of the transaction sender
+    : ID of the transaction sender to notify on completion

 ## Instantiation